-- (a) the relevant Head of Department, who acts as chairperson of the proceedings; - (b) a staff member from the Human Resources Department; and - (c) a staff member who is considered in the circumstances to have skill or knowledge in the field in which the staff member is charged with misconduct;
+- (a) the relevant head of department, who acts as chairperson of the proceedings; - (b) a staff member from the human resources department; - (c) a staff member who is considered in the circumstances to have skill or knowledge in the field in which the staff member is charged with misconduct;

-(2) With regard to the chief executive officer or a head of department under this rule, the person designated by the Minister in section 27(1)(d) to inquire into the charge, must act as the chairperson of such disciplinary committee and must appoint the following persons to conduct the formal disciplinary inquiry -
+(2) With regard to the chief executive officer or a head of department under this rule, the person designated by the Minister in section 27(1)(d) to inquire into the charge, must act as the chairperson of such disciplinary committee and must appoint the following persons to conduct the formal disciplinary inquiry --

-- (a) the Head of the Human Resources Department, or where he or she is charged with misconduct, another head of department in the Council; - (b) the chief executive officer, or where he or she is charged with misconduct, a head of department, other than the head of department appointed under paragraph (a); - (c) a person who is considered in the circumstances to have skill or knowledge in the field in which the chief executive officer or the head of department is charged with misconduct; and - (d) such other person that the chairperson may appoint in the circumstances, if necessary.
+- (a) the head of the human resources department, or where he or she is charged with misconduct, another head of department in the Council; - (b) the chief executive officer, or where he or she is charged with misconduct, a head of department, other than the head of department appointed under paragraph (a); - (c) a person who is considered in the circumstances to have skill or knowledge in the field in which the chief executive officer or the head of department is charged with misconduct; - (d) such other person that the chairperson may appoint in the circumstances, if necessary.

-(3) The staff member designated to inquire into the charge, contemplated in section 29(7) of the Act, must act as an investigating officer, collecting evidence and leading the inquiry against the staff member so charged with misconduct.
+(3) The staff member designated inquire into the charge, contemplated in section 29(7) of the Act, must act as an investigating officer, collecting evidence and leading the inquiry against the staff member so charged with misconduct.